 But sadly, that’s not the worst introduction I’ve ever gotten.
 Here are a few other memorable/funny introductions:

 The Joke Reader: Yep, I’ve stood backstage on more than one occasion while someone actually read some of my jokes. . . you know, the ones I was about to tell onstage.
 One woman was getting a lot of laughs with them, and really enjoyed the spotlight.
 I think she said a half-dozen or so before bringing me out.
 And another guy said to the group, “I’m sorry, but this is so funny, I have to just say it.”
+He got laughs too, but I was backstage thinking, “No you don’t have to say it, because I will!”

 The Long Bio: At least reading my jokes gets the crowd laughing so it isn’t deadly, but reading my two-page bio IS.
 And yes, it’s happened.
 My bio lists lots of accomplishments that my mom likes to hear about. . . the audience, not so much.